Time to Read 4 min

 Now the safety objectives need to be clarified.
 In many cases, you will have to derive these yourself.

-It has proven useful to formulate the safety objective in the affirmative, i.e. what must be ensured, not what should not happen.
-For example, „The sensor provides the correct position values” instead of „The sensor does not provide any incorrect position values”.
-In this case, it is easier to define what a correct value, for example 1% deviation from full scale, is than to define what all incorrect values could be.
+It has proven useful to formulate safety objectives in the affirmative, i.e. to describe what must be ensured rather than what should not happen.
+For example, “The sensor provides the correct position values” instead of “The sensor does not provide any incorrect position values”.
+In this case, it is easier to define what a correct value is (e.g. 1% deviation from full sccale) than to define what all incorrect values could be.

 For many standards, each safety objective must be assigned a safety level, e.g. SIL (Safety Integrity Level), ASIL (Automotive Safety Integrity Level), PL (Performance Level) etc.

-Since each safety objective increases the effort required, it makes sense to have as few safety objectives as possible, only as many as necessary.
+Since each safety objective increases the effort, it makes sense to have as few safety objectives as possible, only as many as necessary.

-You can skip this part if you already have an existing product or functioning prototypes.
-This is if these are compatible with the resulting safety architecture (see below).
+You can omit this part if you already have a product or functioning prototypes that are compatible with the resulting safety architecture (see below).

-If you are not yet sure about the function, its implementation and its performance, we recommend that you first build functional models (“rapid prototypes”) to test the actual product functions.
-You can create the prototypes more quickly without the documentation and processes that functional safety requires.
-And above all, you can reduce the number of changes during safe development, which would mean a much greater effort than changes to a functional prototype.
+If you are not yet sure about the function, its implementation and its performance, we recommend that you first build functional models (“rapid prototypes”) that you can use to test the actual functions of the product.
+You can create prototypes more quickly because you can dispense with the level of documentation and the development processes required by the functional safety standards.
+This reduces the number of changes during safe development, which involve much higher effort than changes to a functional prototype.

-When realizing the functional prototype, be aware of any restrictions that may arise from the certification basis or the safety objectives.
+When realizing the functional model, be aware of any restrictions that may arise from the certification basis or the safety objectives.
 For example, in the selection of components or the choice of technology, including programming languages.
-If you do not take these into account, not all findings from the prototype can be reused for safe development.
+The aim is to ensure that you can use the findings of the functional model as closely as possible for the development according to functional safety standards.
+If you do not take them into account, then not all the knowledge gained from the prototype can be reused for safe development.

 Are you unsure?
 Talk to us, we can support you in all three areas!